Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ```

-**All implementations must fit the generic specification of the module.** Each implementation language included in the module should have at least one version that returns the same output for a given input.
+**All implementations must fit the generic specification of the module.** Each implementation language in the module should have at least one version that returns the same output for a given input.
 Other versions within each implementation that offer variations or extensions of the core functionality may escape this requirement according to the nature of the alternative design.

 #### Code style

-Any final code attached to the submission must be functional (run without errors, produce the expected behaviour) but also readable by most of our community.
-The module should be understandable for a "good-enough-programmer" that cannot read your mind.
+Any final code attached to the submission must be functional (run without errors, produce the expected behaviour) and readable by most of our community.
+The module should be understandable for a "good-enough programmer" who cannot read your mind.

-NASSA recommends authors be attentive to the following points:
+NASSA recommends that authors be attentive to the following points:

 **Naming**.
 Use consistent conventions to differentiate variables, parameters, and functions.
 Enforce exact, self-explanatory names, and avoid names imitating mathematical annotations.
-Exceptions could be made by compensating name simplification with more detailed commentary and documentation.
+Exceptions could be made by compensating for name simplification with more detailed commentary and documentation.

 **Single-responsibility principle**.
-The code should be modular to the best of the authors' (programming) ability, mainly if the contribution is relatively complex (e.g., if the module involves several types of entities or represents a process in several steps).
+The code should be modular to the best of the authors' (programming) ability, especially if the contribution is relatively complex (e.g., if the module involves several types of entities or represents a process in several steps).
 See more information at [Wikipedia](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 **No magic numbers**.
 Magic numbers occur in code without an explicit meaning and are not adjustable without altering the code.
 They should preferably be replaced by named variables to be set during initialisation, even if kept as constants. (https://en.wikipedia.org/wiki/Magic_number_(programming))